Dr Lisa Garforth

 I am a cultural and environmental sociologist.
 I focus on utopianism and speculation about social futures more broadly.
 I have a long-standing interest in how fiction can help us to understand how it might feel to live in different social conditions, especially those associated with sustainability and ecological philosophy.
 Substantively I have researched on environmentalism, science, and knowledge production.

-My book Green Utopias: Environmental Hope Before and After Nature, is due out from Polity later this year.
+My book Green Utopias: Environmental Hope Before and After Nature, is out from Polity.

 I'm currently PI for the Newcastle part of a three-centre, interdisciplinary AHRC study UNSETTLING SCIENTIFIC STORIES, looking at science futures and science fiction in the long 20th century.